Research Program

 Yuan Internationalization

-Tracking the pace and drivers of yuan adoption across trade invoicing, reserve accumulation, and financial infrastructure — and what it means for dollar dominance.
+Tracking the pace and drivers of yuan adoption across trade invoicing, reserve accumulation, bilateral swap lines, and CIPS participation.

 Economic Statecraft & Sanctions